 Part 4 — Creating a new study set + task type introduction

 In this video you learn how to create a new study set and what kind of task types Reactored has.

-Part 6 — How to add new materials under one minute
+Part 5 — How to create interactive tasks under one minute

 Auto generate lessons from any piece of textual content, a vocabulary list or a list of phrases

 Part 6 — How to create digital exams in Reactored

 You can create digital exams from any study set you’ve created with just a few clicks.
 Change the scoring adjust the tasks, publish the exam for the students and you’re ready to go.

 Reactored grades the exams automatically, with the unique learning evaluation feature teachers can save over 70% of the time spent in reviewing of exams.

 You can create gap tasks directly from long text or sentence at a time.
 Click to add gaps and select the appropriate answer method.